 Cryptography derives from kryptos (hidden, or secret) and graphein (writing).
 It includes a whole host of techniques, and one which standards out is steganography which comes from steganos, or covered.
 What makes steganography unique is that it is a technique of making information hard to find, not hard to read once found.
 There’s a common phrase in cyber security – ‘security by obscurity is no security at all’, and the concept goes back to 1851.
 Steganography challenges that idea by providing security only through obscurity.

 Steganography is not so much a single technique, as a family of them, with new ones being added all the time.
 All of the techniques share one core concept, trying to hide a message.
 I’ve heard compelling arguments that Renaissance artists using symbolism in their works were practicing a form of steganography, and ideas like the language of flowers go back centuries.
 When children draw stick figures using semaphore as secret messages to each other, they are practicing steganography.

-First we’ll look at the more human side, with embedding messages into media files.
+First, we’ll look at the more human side, by embedding messages into media files.

 One of the best ways to understand the human side of steganography is to try out some steganography tools.
-Steghide is one open source tool which will encode a message into almost any media file you care to name, protected by a passphrase and an additional layer of encryption.
+Steghide is one open-source tool that will encode a message into almost any media file you care to name, protected by a passphrase and an additional layer of encryption.
 At the recipient end, or on your own system, you can extract the data equally easily.
 Pixelknot for Android, and Pictography for iPhone, are similar smartphone-based systems.